xbclub/go-zero-codex-skill/readme.md

-# go-zero Codex Skills
+# go-zero Codex tools

-This repo bootstraps the Codex skills environment for go-zero.
+This repo bootstraps the Codex tools environment for go-zero.

 ## Quick Start